“Where is Grandma?”: A look back at your play in Paris

-The play “She is where Mamie” is part of the category of the most anticipated plays.
-It lasts approximately 1 hour 15 minutes.
-The author of the play is Killian Couppey.
-He also takes care of the staging.
-The actors are Laura Vaille, Liam Qhaïs Frih, Killian Couppey and Estelle Milord alternating with Caroline Aurilio.
+The play "Where's Grandma?" is among the most anticipated theatrical productions.
+It runs for approximately 1 hour and 15 minutes.
+The play was written and directed by Killian Couppey.
+The cast includes Laura Vaille, Liam Qhaïs Frih, Killian Couppey, and Estelle Milord, alternating with Caroline Aurilio.

-The play tells the story of a rich businesswoman, Mamie.
-She was not appreciated by those around her.
-On the other hand, everyone is after their money.
-So, when it comes to talking about inheritance, his whole family comes along!
-When Mamie has just died, her body suddenly disappears.
-But if there is no more grandma, there will be no more money!
-Let yourself be taken into this story with Chantal, the director of the crematorium.
-Discover the aftermath of the disappearance of Mamie's body and the story of her blended family whose only thing that worries them is "where is Grandma?" ".
+The play tells the story of a wealthy businesswoman, Mamie.
+She wasn't well-liked by those around her.
+On the other hand, everyone was after her money.
+So, when it came to discussing her inheritance, her entire family showed up!
+Just after Mamie passed away, her body suddenly disappeared.
+But if there's no more Mamie, there will be no more money!
+Join Chantal, the crematorium director, as she draws you into this story.
+Discover what happens next in the disappearance of Mamie's body and the story of her blended family, whose only concern is, "Where is Mamie?".

-Your theater in Paris, the Laurette Théâtre, is open all year round.
-The programs are available on the dedicated page.
-If you are planning to attend the play in Paris, such as “She is Where Mamie”, know that you can make your reservation online 7 days a week and 24 hours a day; unless you prefer to go directly to the ticket office.
-Reservations must be made at least 20 minutes before the start of each piece.
+Your theater in Paris, the Laurette Théâtre, is open year-round.
+Programs are available on the dedicated page.
+If you plan to see a play in Paris, such as "Where's Grandma?", you can book your tickets online 24/7, or you can go directly to the box office.
+Reservations must be made at least 20 minutes before the start of each performance.

 by LAURETTE THEATRE November 28, 2025